-- the students would have gained basic knowledge of the concepts of management and the functions of management. - the students would have learnt fundamentals of the functional areas of management viz., operations management, materials management, marketing management, human resources management and financial management.
+- Gain basic knowledge of the concepts of management and the functions of management. - Practice fundamentals of the functional areas of management viz., operations management, materials management, marketing management, human resources management and financial management.

 ENB3181 CAREER BUILDING & PEOPLE SKILLS LTPC 0 0 2 1